bernardo-torres/bernardo-torres.github.io/_pages/home.md

 <div class="intro-wrapper">
  <div class="intro-content" style="text-align: justify;">
    <p>
     Hello!
-I am a second-year PhD student at <a href="https://www.telecom-paris.fr/">Telecom Paris</a>, working on machine learning and audio signal processing under the supervision of prof. <a href="https://www.telecom-paris.fr/gael-richard">Gaël Richard</a> and prof. <a href="https://perso.telecom-paristech.fr/gpeeters/">Geoffroy Peeters</a>.
+I am a third-year PhD student at <a href="https://www.telecom-paris.fr/">Telecom Paris</a>, working on machine learning and audio signal processing under the supervision of prof. <a href="https://www.telecom-paris.fr/gael-richard">Gaël Richard</a> and prof. <a href="https://perso.telecom-paristech.fr/gpeeters/">Geoffroy Peeters</a>.
 I am part of the <a href="https://adasp.telecom-paris.fr/">ADASP</a> group and the <a href="https://hi-audio.imt.fr/">HI-Audio</a> project.
 Previously, I was an intern at <a href="https://cslmusicteam.sony.fr/">Sony CSL (Music Team)</a>.
     </p>

 <p>